 What is Shadow IT?

-Definition: Shadow IT refers to the situation in most organisations where users deploy cloud-connected apps or use cloud services within the enterprise environment without the IT department’s knowledge or consent.
+Shadow IT refers to the situation in most organisations where users deploy cloud-connected apps or use cloud services within the enterprise environment without the IT department’s knowledge or consent.
 Some shadow IT usage may be innocuous or even helpful.
 But they also create new cybersecurity risks.

-Shadow IT Tips for Safety
+Shadow IT Safety Tips

 To get a more accurate understanding of who is using shadow IT apps and the risk they pose to your organisation, you need answers to these questions: